Created by Xvision

 Image courtesy of Saab Seaeye

 Where is the electric power for this equipment going to come from?
 And how will the data get back to the people who need it?
-It’s the perfect job for an AOPS, getting power in and data out for installations tens or hundreds of miles offshore.
+It’s the perfect job for an AOPS, providing power and communications for installations tens or hundreds of miles offshore.

 Uncrewed Surface Vessels